agneselombardi/agneselombardi.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
-        My primary research focus lies in computational psycholinguistics, with a strong theoretical foundation in semanticsand its interface with both morphosyntax and pragmatics.
+        My primary research focus lies in computational psycholinguistics, with a strong theoretical foundation in semantics and its interface with both morphosyntax and pragmatics.
 From a computational perspective, I investigate Theory of Mind (ToM)-like abilities in large language models (LLMs), while also exploring other aspects of pragmatic competence.

         I am deeply engaged in the ongoing debate on cognitive and emerging abilities in LLMs, advocating for the integration of cognitive science, psycholinguistics, and computational linguistics to advance all three fields.
 I believe that insights from cognitive science and psycholinguistics can help develop more fine-grained computational analyses of language models.